marigold-dev/decookies/DEMO_README.md

 First you need to start the `Deku-cluster` and be sure that all the nodes and the VM are running.

-Clone the branch `parametric-develop` from Deku.
+Clone the branch `cookie-game` from Deku.

 Run: